IMTS Definition

 Trade Balance

-In August 2025, the country’s trade balance recorded a record-breaking deficit since January 2025 amounting to N$5.3 billion.
-This is a worse off-trade balance when compared to a deficit of N$13 million recorded in the previous month.
-Between August 2024 and August 2025, the country experienced persistent trade deficits (Chart 4), with a consecutive trade surplus occurring in May and June 2025.
-Over this period, the trade balance averaged a deficit of N$2.7 billion, indicating the country’s continued reliance on foreign goods to meet domestic demand.
+In October 2025, the country’s trade balance, although a trade deficit, improved to N$2.9 billion, from a deficit of N$3.4 billion in the previous month and N$7.2 billion in the same month of the preceding year.
+Between October 2024 and October 2025, the country mainly experienced persistent trade deficits (Chart 4), with a consecutive trade surplus occurring in May, June, and July 2025.
+Over this period, the trade balance averaged a deficit of N$2.5 billion, indicating the country’s continued reliance on foreign goods to meet domestic demand.

 Trade in AfCFTA

-Considering the above and focusing on Namibia’s intra-trade within the AfCFTA context, in August 2025, the country exported goods worth N$4.4 billion to the African continent.
-On the other hand, the country imported goods worth N$6.3 billion from the continent, yielding a trade deficit of N$1.9 billion.
-A comparison of Namibia’s trade with Africa and the rest of the world reveals that intra-Africa exports account for 42.8 percent of total exports, while imports from Africa represent 51.3 percent of total imports.
+Considering the above and focusing on Namibia’s intra-trade within the AfCFTA context, in October 2025, the country exported goods worth N$5.6 billion to the African continent.
+On the other hand, the country imported goods worth N$7.6 billion from the continent, yielding a trade deficit of N$2.0 billion and total trade of N$13.2 billion.
+A comparison of Namibia’s trade with Africa and the rest of the world reveals that intra-Africa exports account for 42.4 percent of total exports, while imports from Africa represent 47.2 percent of total imports.
+This implies that 57.6 percent of Namibia’s export deals were concluded with countries outside the AfCFTA.
+Similarly, 52.8 percent of import contracts were concluded with countries outside the AfCFTA.

 Commodity of the Month

-In August 2025, the country imported LPG valued at N$42.5 million mostly sourced from South Africa and Congo Brazzaville.
-On the other hand, the country did not export this commodity during the reference period.
+In October 2025, the country imported pesticides valued at N$48 million, mostly sourced from South Africa and Spain.
+On the other hand, the country exported pesticides worth N$57 393 to Angola and Panama.